syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 </tr>
 </table>

-You can export the SfDataGrid to PDF by using the following extension methods present in the Syncfusion.Maui.DataGrid.Exporting namespace.
+You can export the SfDataGrid to PDF by using the extension methods provided in the Syncfusion.Maui.DataGrid.Exporting namespace.

 * `ExportToPdf`
 * `ExportToPdfGrid`